raghavn1/raghavn1.github.io/_posts/2025-01-19-First Post.md

 description: This is my first post about my computer engineering final project -- a motion detected camera using the Raspberry Pi.

-toc: false # turning off the table of contents
+toc: true # turning off the table of contents
 comments: false # Turning off comments on this post

-media_subpath: assets/projectFiles
+media_subpath: /assets

 ---